ThrudTheBarbarian/Azoth/Documentation/AZCompute/README.md

 Note the setting of the "rendererType" property on AZApp.

-The application runs as below
+The application loads in a texutre and then runs a noise filter over it, allowing the user to alter the noise parameters as below

 <img src=AZCompute.gif width=816>